Leviathan121005/High-School-Programming-Portfolio/README.md

 # Programming Portfolio
 ## 1. LISM Web Application
+A web application to make checklists.

 Languages: Python, SQL, HTML, CSS, & JavaScript

-Description:
+How to run:
 ## 2. Gomoku Game
+A classic strategy game, also known as "Five in a Row" game.

 Language: Java

-Description:
+How to run:

+How to play:
 ## 3. Snake Game
+A classic arcade video game.

 Language: Python

-Description:

 How to run:
 - Download "SnakeGame.py" to your local computer
 - Run "python3 SnakeGame.py" on your codespaces' terminal

+How to play:
 ## 4. Terminal Chat Room
+A multithreading implementation where terminals share texts concurrently.

 Language: Java

-Description:
+How to run:

+How to use:
 ## 5.
+A space-themed arcade game.

 Visual Programming Language: MIT App Inventor

+How to run:

+How to play:
 ## 6.
+A space-themed arcade game.

 Visual Programming Language: Scratch

+How to run:

+How to play: